calacademy-research/load_analyzer/README.md

 Docker-compose and docker.
 The dash based web url is run on ibss-central and launched directly from the script "run" et al, and reset via crontab on that machine.

-to start the monitoring process, run as user "admin" on ibss-central and do docker-compose up.
+to start the monitoring process, run as user "admin", which has the keys set up correctly. the process "monitor.py" should be launched - it's currently in a docker that was set up to run from the command line, so that will have to be redone.
+This wants to be wrapped in a script.

 Running in test mode:
 gunzip processes.tsv.gz